 Stories relating to your struggles, your passions, and your complete failures are also an important part of branding yourself for success.
 That’s why a personal brand works so much better than a business brand in today’s society.

-If you want to be famous on social media, you have to tell the stories that matter.
+To learn how to become famous on social media, you have to learn how to tell the stories that matter.
 The ones that show you’re a real human being who can relate to their followers.
-You have to be willing to be open, be vulnerable, and you have to be willing to have a unique voice.
+You have to be willing to be open, be vulnerable and you have to be willing to have a unique voice.

 - A time when you failed, and